-The ICARA contains a point-in-time assessment of all risks to which the firm is exposed (31 December 2021 for the risks that CSAML is exposed to and the harms it can create for clients, markets and itself as a firm, and whether these are adequately mitigated) and a forward looking base and stressed plan over a 3 year period.
+The ICARA contains a point-in-time assessment of all risks to which the firm is exposed (31 December 2022 for the risks that CSAML is exposed to and the harms it can create for clients, markets and itself as a firm, and whether these are adequately mitigated) and a forward looking base and stressed plan over a 3 year period.
 Risks identified and assessed include: credit, fiduciary, market, liquidity, operational, financial crime, conduct, reputational, regulatory, shared services, strategic, pension and tax risk.
 The approach to assessing each risk is a composite of CS group and CSAML-specific applicable frameworks.
 Capital sufficiency is based on the aggregate outcome of each risk assessment, assuming no diversification effects.
+The next set of ICARA for 31 December 2023 is due to be completed in June 2024.